- September 21, 2018

 When we feel compassion for ourselves and others, we realize that suffering, failure, and imperfection are part of the shared human experience.
 Leading with self-compassion is the first step toward creating a kinder world.
 Instead of mercilessly judging and criticizing yourself for various inadequacies or shortcomings, self-compassion means you show yourself kindness and understanding when confronted with personal failings—after all, who ever said you were supposed to be perfect?

 After decades of research, Kristin Neff is an expert on the positive impacts the practice of self-compassion can have on ourselves and our society.
-Join Kristin to learn more about her research, her life, and how self-compassion can make our world a better place.
+Join Elizabeth Markle for a conversation with Kristin to learn more about her research, her life, and how self-compassion can make our world a better place.

 Kristin Neff, PhD, received her doctorate in Human Development from the University of California at Berkeley in 1997.
 She is currently an Associate Professor of Human Development and Culture at the University of Texas at Austin.
 She is a pioneer in the field of self-compassion research, conducting the first empirical studies on self-compassion over a decade ago.
 In addition to writing numerous academic articles on the topic, she is author of the book Self-Compassion, released by William Morrow in 2011.
 Kristin's work has received extensive media coverage, including the New York Times, MSNBC, National Public Radio, Reader's Digest, and Psychology Today.
 She offers workshops on self-compassion worldwide, and has developed an eight-week program to help people learn to be more self-compassionate in daily life.
 Information on self-compassion-including videos, guided meditations, exercises, research articles, and a way to test your own self compassion level-is available on her website.
 Kristin is also featured in the bestselling book and award-winning documentary The Horse Boy, which chronicles her family's journey to Mongolia where they trekked on horseback to find healing for her autistic son.